 Top 10 List of the Best Gay Movies 2021 at Roze Filmdagen

-The LGBTQ+ Filmfestival Roze Filmdagen edition 2020 sadly had to be canceled just a couple of days before the opening night.
+SADLY, the LGBTQ+ Filmfestival Roze Filmdagen edition 2020 had to be canceled just a couple of days before the opening night.
 In the Netherlands, cinemas and theaters are currently not open.
-Therefore, the organizers decided for the 2021 edition, to simply turn the queer film festival into an online version.
+Therefore, the organizers decided for the 2021 edition to turn the queer film festival into an online version.
 That means: Start planning your queer home cinema nights in March 2021!
 Streaming will begin on 11th March 2021 with the opening movie of the Amsterdam LGBTQ+ Film Festival.
 The LGBTQ+ film nights will continue for 11 days in total until 21st March 2021.
-The film festival will be screening feature movies, documentaries, and short movies coming from many countries like the other editions in the past year.
-But don’t worry, you won’t get lost with our list of the best gay movies including trailers and screening information on couple of men.
-And no, we did not add gay porn to this list 😉 And now, snuggle up and enjoy the best gay movies 2021 selected for the Roze Filmdagen Amsterdam 2021!
+The film festival will feature movies, documentaries, and short movies coming from many countries like the other editions in the past year.
+But don’t worry, you won’t get lost with our list of the best gay movies, including trailers and screening information on couple of men.
+And now, snuggle up and enjoy the best gay movies 2021 selected for the Roze Filmdagen Amsterdam 2021!